Blair G. Van Dyke, “Elements of Sacrifice in Abraham’s Time and Our Own,” in Religious Educator 10, no. 1 (2009): 51–69.

 Blair G. Van Dyke

-Blair G. Van Dyke (email@example.com) is an adjunct instructor of ancient scripture at BYU.
-He teaches at the Orem Utah Institute of Religion.
+Blair G. Van Dyke (email@example.com) was an adjunct instructor of ancient scripture at BYU when this was written.
+He taught at the Orem Utah Institute of Religion.

 Abraham’s test to offer Isaac as a sacrifice is one of the most poignant stories in the Old Testament, yet it is told with astonishing economy, occupying a mere nineteen verses.
 Nevertheless, it stands as one of the most detailed narratives of sacrifice in the Old Testament.
 Herein God commands aged Abraham to travel a three-day, uphill journey from Beersheba to Mount Moriah, where he must bind Isaac, slay him with a knife, and burn his remains as a sacrifice to God.
 Ultimately, Isaac is spared when the angel of the Lord intervenes and God provides a ram to be sacrificed in his place.